ibm-cloud-docs/billing-usage/billing-faq.md

 Spending notifications don't stop charges from incurring.
 You continue to incur charges if your usage exceeds 100% of the spending threshold.
 {: note}

-## Does the price of the offering that I'm ordering reflect the discounted price?
+## Does the price of the product that I'm ordering reflect the discounted price?
 {: #discount-price}
 {: faq}

-Yes, if your account includes any discounts, the price of the offering that is displayed in your infrastructure order summary does reflect the discounted price of that offering.
+Yes, if your account includes any discounts, the price of the product that is displayed in your infrastructure order summary does reflect the discounted price of that product.

 ## How do I confirm that I received an expected credit?
 {: #receive-credit}